codelingo/docs/docs/concepts/tenets.md

 <br />

-#### Negation
+#### Exclude

-Negation allows queries to match children that *do not* have a given property or child fact.
-Negated facts and properties are prepended by "!".
+Exlude allows queries to match children that *do not* have a given property or child fact.
+Excluded facts and properties are children of an `exclude` operator.
 The following query finds all classes except those named "classA":

 ```
 class({depth: any}):
+  exclude:
-  !name: "classA"
+    name: "classA"
 ```

 This query finds all classes with String methods:

 ```
 class({depth: any}):
-  !method:
+  exlude:
+    method:
       name: “String”
 ```

-The placement of the negation operator has a significant effect on the query's meaning - this similar query finds all methods with a method that is not called String:
+The placement of the exclude operator has a significant effect on the query's meaning - this similar query finds all methods with a method that is not called String:

 ```
 class({depth: any}):
   method:
+    exclude:
-    !name: “String”
+      name: “String”
 ```

-Negating a fact does not affect its siblings.
+Excluding a fact does not affect its siblings.
 The following query finds all String methods that use an if statement, but don’t use a foreach statement:

 ```
 method({depth: any}):
   name: “String”
   if_stmt
-  !foreach_stmt
+  exclude:
+    foreach_stmt
 ```

-A fact cannot be both yielded and negated.
+A fact cannot be both yielded and excluded.

 <br />
 #### any_of